Ethnic groups of Japan: Ainu

 The Ainu people (also Aynu) are an indigenous people native to Hokkaido and northeastern Honshu, as well as the nearby Russian Sakhalin and Kuril Islands (both formerly part of the Japanese Empire), and Kamchatka Peninsula.
 They possess a language distinct from modern Japanese.
 They traditionally practiced tattooing and followed religious beliefs that are considered animism.

 Ōbeikei (Bonin) Islanders

 The Ōbeikei Islanders are an ethnic group native to the Bonin Islands (also called the Ogasawara Islands), part of Tokyo Prefecture.
-They are descendants of Westerners, Polynesians, and Kanaks who settled Hahajima and Chichijima in the 18th century.
+They are descendants of Japanese, Europeans, White Americans, Polynesians and Micronesians who settled Hahajima and Chichijima in the 18th century.
 They speak a dialect of English, called Bonin English, and have traditionally practiced Christianity.
 Legal status of Bonin Islanders passed back and forth between the United States and Japan over the years and, during and after World War II, many Bonin Islanders were forced to leave their homes.
 Some emigrated to the United States, finding it easier to assimilate into an English-speaking Western culture than a Japanese-speaking Asian one.
 Today, roughly 200 Bonin Islanders remain in Japan, some still bearing the surnames of the original 18th-century settlers.